-In Key Stage 1 daily discreet phonics lessons (Letters and Sounds) which continue and are taught in ability groups, while children have daily mixed ability English lessons with an emphasis on real texts.
-Children take part in both guided and individual reading sessions and have regular story times to develop a love of reading.
-Also they have daily Handwriting session.
+In Key Stage 1 daily discrete phonics lessons (Floppy's Phonics- accredited by the DfE) which are taught in a whole class setting with children who require intervention being withdrawn at different times of the day, while children have daily mixed ability English lessons with an emphasis on real texts.
+Children take part in both guided and individual reading sessions and have regular storytimes to develop a love of reading.
+Also they have daily Handwriting sessions.
 Literacy skills are developed across the curriculum.
-Provision is made for children who require extra support through intervention programmes (e.g Read Write Inc) and differentiated class teaching and additional phonics and high frequency word practise sessions.
+Provision is made for children who require extra support through intervention programmes (using Floppy's Phonics as a foundation to the sessions) and differentiated class teaching and additional phonics and high frequency word practice sessions.